adtork/vWAN-Traffic-Flow-Scenarios/README.md

 Under this configuration, we effectively push down RFC1918 prefixes to each ExpressRoute branch, thereby providing a supernet of transit connectivity.

 # Conclusion
-I hoped this guide helped to furnish a more profound comprehension of packet flow dynamics within the services employed in vWAN.
-Armed with this understanding, users are enabled to make informed decisions regarding the initial infrastructure units, in terms of Gbps, that should be allocated to each respective vhub.
+I hoped this guide helped shed a bit more light on the comprehension of packet flow dynamics within the services employed in vWAN.
+Armed with this understanding, users are enabled to make informed decisions regarding the initial infrastructure units, in terms of (Gbps), that should be allocated to each respective vhub.